GreptimeTeam/docs/docs/user-guide/query-data.md

 +-------+---------------------------------+
 ```

-For more information about the `SELECT` statement, please refer to the SQL reference document.
+For more information about the `SELECT` statement, please refer to [SELECT](/reference/sql/select.md).

 ### HTTP API